gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-03-01-improved-logging.markdown

 ?>
 {% endhighlight %}

-TODO why doesn't this work?
+TODO why doesn't this work? - It is because the detector isn't initialised...
+If we do the test in the controller, it's fine.
+Placed in routes.php, it works....
+Action.php uses a filter, could that work for us?